blue101010/writeups/AsisCTF2023/SOLVED/white_and_blank/analysis/white_and_blank.md

 A this point we now have an EXR file with a displayWindow smaller than the dataWindow and also the first modification of header to 76 2d 3F 01 helping the file to be better interpreted by exrinfo.

-To get more eventually more detailed information about the error, checkexr.py  script is updated to catch a detailed exception (but...The Python OpenEXR library does not provide detailed information about the file structure )
+To get eventually more detailed information about the error, checkexr.py  script is updated to catch a detailed exception (but...The Python OpenEXR library does not provide detailed information about the file structure )
 ```
 PS D:\DATA\GIT\writeups\AsisCTF2023\UNSOLVED\white_and_blank\analysis> python .\checkexrdebug.py .\whiteandblank
 An error occurred: Cannot read image file "whiteandblank".
 Early end of file: read 325911 out of 1677721600 requested bytes.